 A: Since 1997, long enough to be knowledgeable, yet still enthusiastic about every ceremony that I perform.
-I am a full time professional wedding officiant, with a team of 6 officiants working as CoAW.
-My couples are not worked in after a “real job”, weddings are what I do.
+I am a full time professional wedding officiant, with a team of 7 officiants and 4 alternates all working as CoAW.
+My couples are not squeezed in after a “real job”, weddings are what I do.
 I’m recommended by top locations and work well with other vendors as your team, to give you the best of what everyone has to offer.
 You are the only stars on your day, we just help you shine!

 Q: “If we book with you, will YOU be the one to perform our ceremony?”

 A: Yes.
 I have been getting this question often lately and while there are officiants who overbook and then farm out the overspill, I am not one of them.
 If you book me you get me.
 If I am unavailable and you are working with one of my associates they will be the one to marry you…